-Objective: To assess the comprehensiveness of the implementation approach for ENA framework in the context of HIV&AIDS.
+Objective: To assess the comprehensiveness of the implementation approach for ENA within the health system.

 AREA 1: PROGRAM STRATEGY

-The organization has limited or no defined, documented ENA framework in the context of HIV&AIDS.
-The organization has a defined and documented strategy to implement ENA framework in the context of HIV&AIDS which is in response to an evidence-based determination of need and audience identification.
-The organization has a documented strategy to implement ENA in the context of HIV&AIDS which is in response to an evidence-based determination of need for health services and meet the minimum basic package according to national and international requirements and are comprehensive (clients receive all necessary nutrition services either through the organization or referral linkages).
-The organization has a defined and documented strategy to implement ENA framework in the context of HIV&AIDS which is in response to an evidence-based determination of need and are tailored to individual needs and are comprehensive.
+The organization has limited or no defined, documented ENA framework within the health system.
+The organization has a defined and documented strategy to implement ENA framework within the health system which is in response to an evidence-based determination of need and audience identification.
+The organization has a documented strategy to implement ENA framework which is in response to an evidence-based determination of need for health services and meet the minimum basic package according to national and international requirements and are comprehensive (clients are able to receive all necessary nutrition services either through the organization or referral linkages).
+The organization has a documented strategy to implement ENA framework which is in response to an evidence-based determination of need and are tailored to individual needs and are comprehensive.
 It can be shared as a model with the government or to other organizations.
 The organization has the capacity to scale up nutrition services.

 1 2 3 4

-Goal: The organization and/or its implementing partners have a defined and documented strategy to implement ENA framework in the context of HIV&AIDS.
+Goal: The organization and/or its implementing partners have a defined and documented strategy to implement ENA framework in within the health system.
 Clients are able to receive all necessary services, either through the organization, partners, or through referral linkages, and the organization has capacity to scale up.